ByteInternet/hypernode-api-php/README.md

 Here's a list of Hypernode API features implemented in the client.

+- Listing Hypernodes related to your API key
 - Updating one or multiple Hypernode settings at once.
 - Querying/polling the logbook for the status of a job.
 - Creating and cancelling Brancher Hypernode instances.